Ki-Hang Kim: Personal life

-Kim was born in Anju, Korea (now North Korea) the eldest son of independent farmers Jin Gyong Kim and Mayhryn Hong.
+Kim was born in Anju, Korea, Empire of Japan (now in North Korea) the eldest son of independent farmers Jin Gyong Kim and Mayhryn Hong.
 A bright child, by 12 years old Kim was capable of speaking some Japanese, Chinese, English and Russian, and had skipped some grades of school; by 14, he was acting as an interpreter for US troops in Korea during the Korean War.
 In 1950, Kim's region was held by the South Korean and American army.
 When the North Koreans and Chinese returned, Kim was given six hours to decide whether to take an empty U.S. Air Force seat, and go South with the US Army, which he accepted upon the urging of his father.
 He didn't see his family again for 30 years.
 He went to Taegu Airbase, and in 1952 passed the qualifying English exams, securing him the job of interpreter for Colonel Decatur Poindexter Butler.
 At the war's end, Butler took Kim to the US, for a better education.
-On 25 November, 1954, Kim began the paperwork to immigrate to the US permanently, in order to join the US air force.
+On 25 November 1954, Kim began the paperwork to immigrate to the US permanently, in order to join the US air force.
 In 1955, Kim enlisted in the US Army to reduce stress on the Butler family by utilising the G.I.
 Bill to pay for his further education.
 He was discharged in 1956.
 He received US citizenship in 1960.

 Kim married Myong Ja Hwang on 31 July 1963.
 They had two children together one of whom is the actress Linda Kim.
 In 1981, Kim returned to North Korea, reuniting with his family for the first time in 30 years.
 Kim was also active in the Korean-American community, acting as the first president of the Montgomery Korean-American Association and was a member of the Korean-American Methodist Church.

 In 1996, Kim was awarded an Honorary Alabama Colonel for his outstanding leadership in the field of mathematics.
 He was also recognised in the 1972 edition of "Personalities of the South."

-According to long-time collaborator Fred Roush, there was a period of time where Kim was a body-builder.
+According to long-time collaborator Fred Roush, there was a period of time where Kim was a bodybuilder.
 His Erdős number is 2.